song1248/TextDrivenOODSegmentation/README.md

 # TDOS: Leveraging Text-Driven Semantic Variation for Robust OOD Segmentation

 This repository accompanies the project **“Leveraging Text-Driven Semantic Variation for Robust OOD Segmentation”**, which introduces a text-aware framework for out-of-distribution (OOD) semantic segmentation in autonomous driving scenarios.
-The codebase extends the [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) ecosystem with CLIP-based visual and textual reasoning to detect unseen road anomalies more reliably.

 ## Overview